Tong112/AutomationForDriving/README.md

 # AutomationForDriving #
-some automation driving simulation programs
+Some automation driving simulation programs.

 Track algorithm like: LQR, MPC, PID, CLF and so on.